abdrahmansoltan/Learning-Notes/Computer Science/Data Structures & Algorithms/5-PS-Arrays.md

     # if we found a decreasing subarray, then we need to rearrange the numbers to the right of nums[i−1] including itself
     if i > 0:
         j = len(nums) - 1
+        # find the next largest element in the right subarray
         while j >= i and nums[j] <= nums[i - 1]:
             j -= 1
+        # swap the next largest element with the pivot element
         nums[i - 1], nums[j] = nums[j], nums[i - 1]

     # reverse the numbers to the right of nums[i−1] including itself